typst/pdf-writer/README.md

 pdf-writer = "0.8"
 ```

-The entry point into the API is the main `PdfWriter`, which constructs the
+The entry point into the API is the main `Pdf`, which constructs the document
-document into one big internal buffer.
-The top-level writer has many methods to
+into one big internal buffer.
+The top-level writer has many methods to create
-create specialized writers for specific PDF objects.
-These all follow the same
+specialized writers for specific PDF objects.
+These all follow the same general
-general pattern: They borrow the main buffer mutably, expose a builder pattern
+pattern: They borrow the main buffer mutably, expose a builder pattern for
-for writing individual fields in a strongly typed fashion and finish up the
+writing individual fields in a strongly typed fashion and finish up the object
-object when dropped.
+when dropped.

 There are a few more top-level structs with internal buffers, like the builder
 for `Content` streams, but wherever possible buffers are borrowed from parent